brown seaweeds text index | photo index

 Where seen?
 This flat strap-like brown seaweed is sometimes seen on many of our shores, often anchored in bare sand.

 Features: A bunch of several to many strap-like blades about 1-2cm wide and 10-15cm long, branching on one plane forming Y-shapes with rounded or squarish tips.
 The seaweed does not have a prominent midrib or vein.
 Usually a plain translucent brown.
 In some, the entire clump comprises a few long strands.
 In others, there are many short strands forming a dense clump.
-Some of these seaweeds may have a bluish tinge.

 According to AlgaeBase, there are more than 70 current Dictyota species.

 Human uses: Strap brown seaweed is eaten by people and used as animal feed, medicine for its antibacterial properties.
-D. dichotoma is also used to make beer, frozen food, fruit juices, ice cream, jellies, in meat and flavour sauces, milk shakes, pastries and salad dressings.
+Dictyota dichotoma is also used to make beer, frozen food, fruit juices, ice cream, jellies, in meat and flavour sauces, milk shakes, pastries and salad dressings.
 Extracts from it are also used in industry as emulsifiers, gelling agents, stabilisers.

 Labrador, Apr 05